Published onHealth Tip of the Week

 When summer heat grows intense, parents need to be mindful of their children’s health.
-But David Pollack, MD, a pediatrician at Children’s Hospital of Philadelphia (CHOP), says there’s no reason to stay indoors all day.
+But pediatricians at Children’s Hospital of Philadelphia (CHOP) say there’s no reason to stay indoors all day.

-“Kids need outdoor time all year round,” he explains.
+“Kids need outdoor time all year round,” Dr. David Pollack explains.
 “The activity, the sunlight, the fresh air, and the exposure to nature are all important for their health.
 And older kids benefit from detaching from computers and electronic devices.
 On the hottest summer days, parents simply need to observe some common-sense guidelines and pay close attention to how their kids are feeling.”

 How to prevent heat stroke and overheating

 Dr. Pollack offers these precautions and suggestions to stay safe and comfortable on hot days and prevent overheating.